linda-seiter/cmsc115_2252/week2/week2_lesson.md

 Testing is a critical part of software development that involves executing a program to identify errors in the code.

-There are many different software testing methodologies, techniques, and tools.
+There are many software testing methodologies, techniques, and tools.
 CMSC 115 introduces two basic testing approaches:

 - **Black-box Testing** assesses program functionality based on requirements of what the program should do, without looking into the details of how the program is implemented.
 To perform black-box testing in CMSC 115, we will develop test cases that map a program input to an expected output, or map a method call to an expected return value.